Marine Mammals and Predators in Costa Rica

 ANIMALS

-Poisonous snakes live in the area, but we have never had a snakebite incident.
-You’ll likely encounter many insects; wear long-sleeved shirts and long pants and apply insect repellent frequently to avoid bites.
-Those with insect allergies should bring the proper emergency treatment and inform staff of the problem and the location of the treatment.
+• Insects: You’ll likely encounter many insects; wear long-sleeved shirts and long pants and apply insect repellent frequently to avoid bites.
+Those with insect allergies should bring the proper emergency treatment and inform staff of the location of the treatment should they need to assist.

 PROJECT TASKS/EQUIPMENT

 Tripping over ropes on the boat or injury from equipment is possible.
-You will receive a full safety briefing on arrival; please follow all staff instructions.
+Upon arrival, you will receive a full safety briefing; please follow all staff instructions.
 A first aid kit will be available on the boat.

 WORKING ON A BOAT

-There is a risk of sprains, strains, or breaks from stepping in and out of the boat, or during adverse sea conditions.
-We will use a ladder when entering and exiting the boat.
+There is a risk of sprains, strains, or breaks from stepping in and out of the boat or during adverse sea conditions.
+A ladder will be used when entering and exiting the boat.
 Hazards may result from falling overboard.
 Some volunteers may get seasick; please bring seasickness medication as a precaution.
-Boarding and stepping out of an inflatable craft and/or sitting onboard when the sea is choppy may cause problems for those with mobility or spinal conditions.
+Boarding and stepping out of an inflatable craft and/or sitting on board when the sea is choppy may cause problems for those with mobility or spinal conditions.
 These volunteers should carefully consider participation on the project.
-In addition, volunteers with back, knee, and hip problems, or pregnant women, may face difficulties or discomfort not only when they step on board and leave the boat, but also during navigation under choppy sea conditions.
+In addition, volunteers with back, knee, and hip problems, or pregnant women, may face difficulties or discomfort not only when they step on board and leave the boat but also during navigation under choppy sea conditions.
 Life jackets will be available to each participant and must be worn whenever leaving the inner basin of the gulf and as directed by project staff.
-Appropriate footwear must be always worn while on deck and the vessel is underway.
+Appropriate footwear must always be worn while on deck and the vessel is underway.

 PERSONAL SECURITY